-5. If a person's actions do not directly hurt another person, but are still dishonest, is the action any more acceptable?
+5. If a person's ac any more accepta • her person, but are still dishonest, is the action Reflection Exer cise you.

-Think of an experience in your life when you strongly felt your conscience speaking to you.
 What were the circumstances?
-Who were the people involved?
-What did you do and what was the outcome?
-Did this have a lasting effect on your life in any way?
+Who wer strongly felt your conscience speaking to e the people involved?
+What did you do and g effect on your life in any way?